gfalcone/serveml/README.md

 app = ApiBuilder(GenericPrediction(model), WineComposition).build_api()
 ```

-Then to run it :
+You can then run it with :

 ```bash
 uvicorn api:app --host 0.0.0.0